Beef Preparation and Cooking

 Remove from the oven and let stand 8-10 minutes before slicing.
 Serve alongside our best, and family favorite, side dishes, like mashed potatoes and gravy, green beans, and fresh rolls.

 Start by prepping your grill according to the manufacturer’s instructions and season your beef steaks with your favorite spice mixture.
-Experts at FarewayMeatMarket.com recommend waiting on the salt until after your steaks are browned, as the salt can draw out moisture and restrict the flavor that browning imparts.
+Our meat experts recommend waiting on the salt until after your steaks are browned, as the salt can draw out moisture and restrict the flavor that browning imparts.

 For a medium-rare Fareway steak, remove from the grill when the internal temperature reaches 135°F. For a medium steak, remove from the grill when the internal temperature reaches 150°F. The internal temperature will rise 5-10° after the meat is removed.
 Let the steak cool prior to slicing, allowing time for the juices to redistribute throughout the steak.